-Made from breathable non-woven paper that is both FSC and Greenguard certified, our wallpaper is environmentally friendly.
+Made from breathable non-woven paper that is responsibly sourced from sustainably managed forest and Greenguard certified, our wallpaper is environmentally friendly.
 It is latex printed, and free from PVC and other harmful chemicals.

 Our wallpaper can be used in bathrooms and is breathable, but it is not suitable for areas prone to extreme condensation or damp.